lilijodie/Dilated-Convolutional-Block-Architecture-Based-Named-Entity-Recognition/README.md

 For building __Bi-LSTM+CRF__ model, you need to annotate "self.dcba_op()" together with "self.dcl_op()" and keep other codes in "def build_graph():" remain.

-The above models are provided by our paper __"Named Entity Recognition Model based on Dilated Convolutional Block Architecture"(CCML 2021)__.
+The above models are proposed by our paper __"Named Entity Recognition Model based on Dilated Convolutional Block Architecture"(CCML 2021)__.

 The structure of __"Dilated Convolutional Block Architecture Based Named Entity Recognition Model"__(DCBA+Bi-LSTM+CRF) looks like the following illustration: